aarminoe/procom-piecework/README.md

 -be able to check all jobs from a tech from a pay period (in an admin account) -remove inputs from sold sections for now. not important right away -make date input a calendar for ease of use
+-add error messages
+-separate login signup page from the rest of the app